postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ### Bulk import

 From the same area in Postman settings, you can initiate a bulk import from a Postman data dump file.
 This will overwrite your existing data so be careful.
+[Read more about bulk import.](/docs/postman/collections/data_formats/#importing-postman-data)

 ## Updating Postman

 ### Native app (macOS, Windows and Linux)

-Postman's native apps will notify you whenever a major update is available.
-Other updates are indicated by an indicator that appears on the settings icon.
+Postman's native apps will notify you when a major update is available.
+Other updates are indicated by a dot that appears on the settings icon.
 If the indicator is red instead of orange, it indicates a failed update.

 [![settings update indicator](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/39862921-c290dbd0-5462-11e8-85a7-cfaf4141f0d3+(1).png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/39862921-c290dbd0-5462-11e8-85a7-cfaf4141f0d3+(1).png)